-This course is an introduction to the Python programming language.
+This course is an introduction to computer programming and the Python programming language.
 Topics include input and output, decision structures, repetition structures, functions, working with files, strings, object-oriented programming, and inheritance.
 Upon completion, students will be able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
+Credits: 3